minibolt-guide/minibolt/guide/lightning/lightning-client.md

 Now your Lightning node is ready.
 This is also the point of no return.
 Up until now, you can just start over.
-Once you send real bitcoin to your RaspiBolt, you have "skin in the game".
+Once you send real bitcoin to your MiniBolt, you have "skin in the game".

 ### Funding your Lightning node